furodet/rand.me/vm/doc/vmarchitecture.md

   * If the program is stopped (i.e. no current basic block)
   * Or if all the instructions of the basic block were read

-A `VmContext` provides functions to move the PC amongst the program:
+A `VmContext` provides functions to move the PC through the program:
   * `incrementPc`: to go to next instruction
   * `setPcToBlockCalled` to jump to another block (which resets the instruction index)